Daily Standing Charge Explained: Standing Charges & No Standing Charges

 With standing charges often adding more than £100 to a gas or electricity bill, many customers are keen to switch to an energy tariff that eliminates these fees.

-Currently, there energy supplier offers a business electricity tariff with no standing charge, but the table below shows the ten cheapest standing charges for a business in London that uses 25,000 kWh of electricity a year.
+The cheapest standing charge is a tariff with zero standing charge, and the table below shows the ten cheapest standing charges for a business in London that uses 25,000 kWh of electricity a year.
+A cheaper standing charge does not necessarily mean a cheaper business energy bill, so ensure you compare quotes to find the best tariff for you.

-Data is from Love Energy Savings' panel of suppliers and represents tariffs in Q2 2024 available to a London (Region 12) business using 25,000 kWh of commercial electricity a year.
-Business electricity prices change daily due to a fluctuating market.
+Data is from Power Compare's panel of suppliers and represents tariffs available to a London (Region 12) business using 25,000 kWh of commercial electricity a year and whose 2-year contract began in June 2025.
+Business electricity prices change daily due to a fluctuating market and vary based on multiple factors including location and annual usage.

 List of Standing Charges